GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
+> ### Educators, generals, dieticians, psychologists, and parents program.
+Armies, students, and some societies are programmed.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts